Table of Contents

 Balanced List score details panel with emphasis on search

 In the List Score detail panel, you can click the 🔍 icon to jump straight to the college search page.
-Filters like Likely, Very Likely, Level, or Reach and Far Reach will be automatically applied to help you find colleges that match your profile.
+Filters will be automatically applied to help you find colleges that match your profile.

 Why can’t I see a balanced list score?